Need to update your skills?

 To do plumbing work in Victoria you must be either:

-In addition to these requirements the VBA requires all applicants for registration to make a number of declarations.
-This includes disclosing to the VBA details of any convictions you may have for a range of offences and details of any disqualification from any other regulated trade ( such as the electrical trade).
 Before applying for a plumbing apprenticeship you should review the declarations you will be required to make at the end of your apprenticeship to ensure you will be able to work as a plumber after the apprenticeship.
 Details of the declarations required are on the Plumbing Registration application form that is available on the VBA website.
-If you have any questions about your potential ability to be registered you should speak to the VBA before proceeding with an apprenticeship.
-You should also remember that any changes during your apprenticeship may affect your ability to become a registered plumber on completion of your apprenticeship.
+Questions should be addressed to the VBA.

 Undertaking an apprenticeship with PAV